Global Arts Link was founded in 2008 by Charlene Lim, a Paris-based Singaporean cultural broker with an extensive

 The agency draws from Charlene's vast experience working across disciplines and cultures to provide clients with consultation, producing, representation and touring services, always balancing a personalised approach with a global perspective.
 We understand the many challenges faced by artists and cultural organisations, and thrive on working together to find creative solutions going forward.
 We also work with presenters and companies in search of exceptional artists and performances for their platforms, brands and projects.

-Our current clients include German ballet superstar Friedemann Vogel, British-Indian sarod maestro Soumik Datta, and Paris-based organisation The Arts Arena.
+Our current clients include German ballet superstar Friedemann Vogel, and British-Indian sarod maestro Soumik Datta.
 We also act as international tour producer for a number of theatre and music productions.
 These include: King of Ghosts, a cinematic concert by Soumik Datta Arts, theatre productions: Wot?
 No Fish!! by bread&circuses, POP-UP Duets by Janis Claxton, Together Alone by Lee Chen Wei & Vakulya Zoltán, Purge by Brian Lobel, Frogman by curious directive, A Woman in Waiting the autobiographical play on celebrated South African legend Thembi Mtshali-Jones directed by Yaël Farber, and A Celebration of Harold Pinter directed by John Malkovich featuring Julian Sands.

 Past clients include Eastman|Sidi Larbi Cherkaoui, English National Ballet, Short+Sweet (Australia/ Singapore), The Arts Arena and International Theatre Institute ITI: an NGO founded by UNESCO with a network of centres in over 70 countries which uses the performing arts to promote peace and cultural cooperation.